risq/transceiver/README.md

 ##### `.once(String event)`

-Return a promise which resolves when the given event is emitted (only if a global Promise constructor is defined).
+Adds a one-time event listener to the channel.
+Returns a promise which resolves when the given event is emitted (only if a global Promise constructor is defined).

 ```js
 transceiver.channel('auth')